MarcinBolt/MarcinBolt/README.md

 ## 🚀 Featured Projects:
 ### 1. [Squadka](https://squadka.pl)
 I am the **Co-founder, DevOps & Developer** of Squadka, a modern web application designed to simplify team collaboration and scheduling.
-Since May 2024, I have been working on this project remotely.
-We continuously build and improve the application to meet user needs.
+Since May 2024, I have been working on this project remotely with [MarikaGK](https://github.com/MarikaGK).
+Together, we continuously design, build and improve the application to meet user needs.

 #### [Tech Stack:](pplx://action/followup)
 - **[Frontend](pplx://action/followup):** Vue.js 3 + Vuetify 3 + Pinia (Vite.js)